 Business Rates Retail, Hospitality and Leisure relief

-Business Rates Retail, Hospitality and Leisure relief applied to eligible occupied properties from 1st April 2023.
-It continues to apply from 1st April 2024 and will cease on 31st March 2025, although eligibility may cease from an earlier date, should your business cease to meet the qualifying conditions sooner.
-The relief amount is 75% of your bill after other reliefs have been applied.
+Business Rates Retail, Hospitality and Leisure relief continues to apply from 1st April 2025.
+It will end on 31st March 2026, although eligibility may end earlier, if your business no longer meets the qualifying conditions.
+The relief amount is 40% of your bill for 2025/26 (compared to 75% for 2024/25) after any other reliefs have been awarded.
+There is no rateable value limit that applies to the relief.

-If you think you may qualify, please submit an application to us now using the link given below to access an electronic application form.
+If you think you may qualify, please download and complete an application form.

 Heating networks business rate relief scheme

-This relief was introduced from 1st April 2022 and has become mandatory from 1st April 2024.
-You can view the Heat network business rate relief policy.
+This relief was introduced from 1st April 2022 and was initially a discretionary rate relief scheme for the years 2022/23 and 2023/24.
+It became a mandatory rate relief scheme from 1st April 2024.
+You can view the discretionary scheme that applied to the above two years via Harrow’s Heat network business rate relief policy.

-If you believe you may be entitled to this relief, please send details of why you believe you qualify using our Business rates evidence form.
+If you think you qualify for this relief, please send details of why you believe you qualify using our Business rates evidence form.

 Apply